Photonsters/anycubic-photon-docs/Temp-resources/AA-Beta-Test-Report.md

 ### COMMUNITY REQUESTS FOR THE NEW FIRMWARE!

-- Change the text colour on the menus to white please!
+- Change the text colour on the menus to BLACK instead of the bad contrast blue please!
 - Support CBDDLP file format (all other printers support .Photon format)